brain4tech/GoogleAssistant2Windows/README.md

 How to set up the program: https://youtu.be/fkwVXExyV48 (German, Englisch subtitles are coming soon!)

 Please note: This is my first big project.
 I`m a beginner to programming, my study just started.
 I wanted to make my code public in order to share my idea.
 Feedback and help are welcome.
 If you notice a bug or you need a feature, please open an issue, and I will answer asap.
+COntributions are welcome as well!

 Information on the repository:
 This repository is the cloud storage for my project 'GoogleAssistant2Windows', short: GA2W.
 It is an application which executes commands from your Google Assistant on your computer (currently there is only Windows-support).
 It's not directly from the Assistant to the computer.
 It uses a detor with IFTTT.com and Telegram.